valango/iterations-benchmarks/README.md

 Just install the dependencies and type: `node .` or `yarn bench` or `npm run bench`.

+Use command line argument 't' for using a typed array instead of a generic one: `node . t`

 The result will (hopefully) look something like this:

 ![PNG file](./results.png)